General Class FAQs

 You must make a deposit to reserve class space.
 Please note that deposits, workshop and seminar tuition payments are non-refundable and non-transferable.
-Payment in full is due one week prior to class start date.
+Payment in full is due TWO weeks prior to class start date.

 Courses in the Frame Building, Frame Painting and Continuing Education programs are limited to two students per class.
 Workshops and Seminars have a limit of ten people.

 Class hours are Monday-Saturday 8am-5pm, with a 1 hour lunch and any other breaks as needed.
 Seminar and workshop hours are from 9am-3pm with a 1 hour lunch.
 If you cannot participate on a Saturday, please inform the administration in advance and we will do our best to accommodate your schedule.